Cape Cod Oceanview Realty | Former Drop-In Center | West End Antiques Condominium (Unit 2).

 The commercial space has been owned since 2016 by Robert T. “Tommy” Chambers Jr. of West Hollywood, a noted interior designer in Los Angeles.
 Chambers and his husband, Todd D. Kusy, now own three of the four units in the West End Antiques condo.
 That level of commitment seems fitting since they met — and married — in Provincetown.

-Robert T. “Tommy” Chambers Jr., profiled on the website of his firm, Tommy Chambers Interiors, owns three-quarters of 146 Commercial, with his husband, Todd D. Kusy.
+Robert T. “Tommy” Chambers Jr., profiled on the website of his firm, owns three-quarters of 146 Commercial, with Todd D. Kusy.

 146 Commercial Street on the Town Map.